ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/09-singularity.md

 - "Singularity has a different security model to other container platforms, one of the key reasons that it is well suited to HPC and cluster environments."
 ---

-This section of the course will build on the experience you've gained with Docker and introduce you to another container platform - [Singularity](https://sylabs.io/singularity/) - demonstrating how to set up, use and work Singularity.
+This section of the course will build on the experience you've gained with Docker and introduce you to another container platform - [Singularity](https://sylabs.io/singularity/) - demonstrating how to set up, use and work with Singularity.

 > ## Work in progress...
 > This section of the course is new material that is under ongoing development.
 We will introduce singularity and demonstrate how to work with it.
 As the tools and best practices continue to develop, elements of this material are likely to evolve.
 We will also aim to add further content to this section of the course and welcome comments/suggestions on how the material can be improved or extended.